Is The Affordability Crisis Someone Else’s Problem?

 Please do Share this Post on the dire housing sector.

-People do need to know!
+People Need to know!

 Interested in affordable housing discussion and solutions?
 Check out the The Affordable Housing Management Association of Northern California and Hawaii’s (AHMA-NCH) 38th Annual Conference and Trade Show.
 Come out and meet us at booth #26.
 Attend the workshops and learn more about affordable housing challenges and tech solutions for Realtors, property managers, landlords and community managers.